Reptar-IT/Dice-roll/README.md

 A dice game.

 # What I learned
--DOM Manipulation
+- DOM Manipulation
--Conditionals and loops
+- Conditionals and loops